NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-confidential-containers.rst

 The following high-level diagram shows some fundamental concepts for confidential containers with the NVIDIA GPU Operator:

 - containerd is configured to run a Kata runtime to start virtual machines.
-- Kata starts the virtual machines using an NVIDIA optmizied Linux kernel and NVIDIA provided initial RAM disk
+- Kata starts the virtual machines using an NVIDIA optimized Linux kernel and NVIDIA provided initial RAM disk
 - Before the containers run in the virtual machine, a guest pre-start hook runs the local verifier that is part of the NVIDIA Attestation SDK.